-- 3. Provided there is a gain in the QOF investment and is held for at least 10 years.
-There is no guarantee of a positive gain in any QOF investment. - 4.
-There are no guarantees the development properties in a QOF will be completed, stabilized, and generate any income.
+- 2. Provided there is a gain in the QOF investment and the investor's interest in a QOF is held for at least 10 years.
+There is no guarantee of a positive gain in any QOF investment. - 3.
+There are no guarantees the development properties in a QOF will be completed, stabilized, and generate any income. - 4.
+The benefits and risks of 1031 exchanges and QOFs vary among investors.
+Speak with your financial and tax advisor prior to making an investment decision.